jameslawler/notes/docs/portuguese/verbs/todo/entrar.md

 1. Entering a Room or Building:

-   - Portuguese: "Eu entrei na sala e cumprimentei a todos."
+   - Portuguese: Entrar em uma sala ou prédio - ex: Eu entrei na sala e cumprimentei a todos.
-   - English: "I entered the room and greeted everyone."
+   - English: Enter a room or building - e.g: I entered the room and greeted everyone.

-2. Coming Inside:

-   - Portuguese: "Tu entras na casa sem fazer barulho."
-   - English: "You come inside the house quietly."

-3. Accessing a Space:

-   - Portuguese: "Ele/ela/você entra no escritório pela porta da frente."
-   - English: "He/she/you enter the office through the front door."

-4. Beginning to Participate:
+2. Beginning to Participate:

-   - Portuguese: "Nós entramos na discussão sobre o projeto."
+   - Portuguese: Começar a participar - ex: Nós entramos na discussão sobre o projeto.
-   - English: "We entered into the discussion about the project."
+   - English: Begin to participate - e.g: We entered into the discussion about the project.

-5. Joining an Organization:
+3. Joining an Organization:

-   - Portuguese: "Eles/elas/vocês entraram na empresa no ano passado."
+   - Portuguese: ingressar em uma organização - ex: Eles entraram na empresa no ano passado.
-   - English: "They/you entered the company last year."
+   - English: Join an organiztation - e.g: They entered the company last year.

 ## Exercises